Assad says Houla killings monstrous, crisis will end

 "Assad wants to remain the head of a repressive system at all costs.
 He does not want to admit that his time his over and that the Syrian people do not want him," he told Reuters by telephone from Istanbul.

-Annan criticised Assad for failing to comply with a peace plan to end the conflict and said his forces were carrying out atrocities, arbitrary arrests and other abuses.
+Annan criticized Assad for failing to comply with a peace plan to end the conflict and said his forces were carrying out atrocities, arbitrary arrests and other abuses.

 The United Nations says Syrian forces have killed more than 9,000 people in the crackdown.
 Syria blames the violence on foreign-backed Islamist militants it says have killed more than 2,600 soldiers and security force members.